knative/docs/help/contributor/publishing.md

 The build log is in the order of most recent to oldest.
 You must click to view the build log and then scroll down to see the `PR#`.
 When you find the build for your PR, click the [Preview] button to view the unique build preview for your PR.
 Each "event" in the PR triggers a new/unique build preview.
-Thefore, if you push a new commit, a new build with those changes will appear at the top of https://app.netlify.com/sites/knative/deploys.
+Therefore, if you push a new commit, a new build with those changes will appear at the top of https://app.netlify.com/sites/knative/deploys.